heikkkk/IDATT2105-Semester-Project-Backend/README.md

 - **Java (v17)**: The application is built using Java, so you'll need the JDK to compile and run it.
 [Download Java JDK v17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)
 - **Maven**: Maven is used for dependency management and to build the application.
 [Download Maven](https://maven.apache.org/download.cgi)
 - **MySQL**: The application uses MySQL as its database.
 [Download MySQL](https://dev.mysql.com/downloads/mysql/)
-- **Lombok Plugin**: If using an IDE, ensure it's configured with Lombok support to correctly handle annotations.
-[Lombok Setup](https://projectlombok.org/setup/overview)
-- **Docker**: Docker is used for creating containers for the application and database, ensuring consistency across development environments.
+- **Docker**: Docker is used for creating containers for the application and database.
 [Download Docker](https://www.docker.com/get-started)

 # Configuration
 Before running the Quizopia Backend application, you must configure it to connect to your MySQL database and set up other application-specific settings.
 This is done by editing the application.yml file in the src/main/resources directory.